qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_items_options.rst

-   You can also use the :guilabel:`Paste in Place` (:kbd:`Ctrl+Shift+V`) command to duplicate an item from one page to another and place it in the new page at the same coordinates than the original.
+   You can also use the :guilabel:`Paste in Place` (:kbd:`Ctrl+Shift+V`) command to duplicate an item from one page to another and place it in the new page at the same coordinates as the original.

-Moreover, you can create items using a print layout template (for details, see :ref:`layout_manager`) through :menuselection:`Layout --> Add Items from Template...` command.
+Moreover, you can create items using a print layout template (for details, see :ref:`layout_manager`) through the :menuselection:`Layout --> Add Items from Template...` command.

 .. tip:: **Add layout items using the file browser**